KUMKIYAN/AbhibusBDD/README.md

 15 Importanace of desired capabilities?

-		to set the testconfiguration with key value pair
+		to set the test configuration with key value pair

-		We set properties and behaviour in desired capabilities ? how browser react ?
+		We set properties and behaviour in desired capabilities. how browser react ?
 	        we also set operating systems. when we are working in grid

 			WebDriver driver;
 			String baseUrl , nodeUrl;